+- a) The Community SDF comprises of the main report that describes the following:

+- Ithe project purpose,

+- ➤ □the study area,

+- > 11 the legislative requirements, and

+- Istrategic directions.

-- a) The Community SDF comprises of the main report that describes the following: - > 0the project purpose, - ➤ □ the study area, - ightharpoonup [the legislative requirements, and - Strategic directions. - b) The report thereafter consists of a section for each local municipality that includes the following: - la concise description of the local municipality, - ➤ □a Map of the Municipal area and its Wards
+- b) The report thereafter consists of a section for each local municipality that includes the following:

+la concise description of the local municipality,
-- > a Settlement Information Sheet for each settlement that is referred to as Settlement Development Guidelines, this sheet should be read with the relevant Map referenced on the sheet.

-- c) The Map Book consists of two maps per area with same number : - > Ithe Settlement Map shows status quo analysis data, - > the Spatial Development Framework Map indicate development proposals. - > an Index of each settlement, its Map reference number, Ward Number and settlement category.
+- ➤ □a Map of the Municipal area and its Wards, - ➤ □a table listing the settlements contained in each Ward, - ➤ □a Settlement Information Sheet for each settlement that is referred to as Settlement Development Guidelines, this sheet should be read with the relevant Map referenced on the sheet. - c) The Map Book consists of two maps per area with same number: - Ithe Settlement Map shows status quo analysis data, - Ithe Spatial Development Framework Map indicate development proposals. - Ian Index of each settlement, its Map reference number, Ward Number and settlement category.